gioulisapo/Linkedin-Scrapper/README.md

-# No longer maintened | For educational purposeS
+# No longer maintened | For educational purposes
 # Linkedin-Scrapper
 ## Description
 This script is to be used when a list of all the possible employee emails is required.
 Provided the url, a valid linkedin username and password, the program will return two .txt files